unicitynetwork/tx-flow-engine/README.md

 the knowledge of the source state (sender's public key) and the recipient's pointer cannot guess from the Unicity commitment whether the token has been transfered to the given recipient or to someone/somewhere else.
 Only the recipient can resolve a transaction into the relevant transition by substituting the pointer into the respective recipient's token state.

-### Trnasaction structure
+### Transaction structure
  - Source state: sender's public key, nonce, tokenId, tokenClass, etc.
- - Input: sender's proof of the ownership and Unicity (single-spend) proof
+ - Input: sender's proof of the ownership and Unicity state transition commitment
  - Destination pointer: the prointer refering the hidden expected token's destination state.
 Must be shared by the recipient with the sender
  - Salt: randomly generated value to obfuscate and make the transaction's digest unpredictable

 ### Transition structure
  - Source state: sender's public key, nonce, tokenId, tokenClass, etc.
- - Input: sender's proof of the ownership and Unicity (single-spend) proof
+ - Input: sender's proof of the ownership and Unicity state transition commitment
  - Destination state: sender's public key, nonce, tokenId, tokenClass, etc.
  - Salt: randomly generated value to obfuscate and make the transaction's digest unpredictable.